-How To Buy A Mobile Home
+A Complete Guide To Buying A Mobile Home

 In most parts of the country, the cost of living has skyrocketed over the past decade.
 For the right person, a mobile home offers a way to own a living space at a fraction of the cost.
 Approximately 20 million Americans live in mobile homes and enjoy the benefits of a cheaper place to live, potentially without a reduction in quality or investment value.

 If you’re interested in buying a mobile home, there’s a lot to consider.
 Purchasing a mobile home is different from buying a traditional site-built home, especially when it comes to financing.
-And while there’s a lot to learn, you may soon decide that a mobile home is the right choice for your lifestyle.
+While there’s a lot to learn, you may soon decide that a mobile home is the right choice for your lifestyle.

 What Is A Mobile Home?